Claud Cockburn

 Francis Claud Cockburn (/ˈkoʊbərn/ KOH-bərn; 12 April 1904 - 15 December 1981) was a British journalist.
-His saying "believe nothing until it has been officially denied" is widely quoted in journalistic studies, but he did not claim credit for originating it.
-He was the second cousin, once removed, of the novelists Alec Waugh and Evelyn Waugh.
-He lived at Brook Lodge, Youghal, County Cork, Ireland.
+He helped popularize the saying "believe nothing until it has been officially denied" which is still widely quoted by journalists, although he did not claim to have originated it.
+He started the newsletter The Week which ran from 1933 to 1941.
+Later he published a number of books on various topics, both fiction and non-fiction, and a number of autobiographies.
+His novel Beat the Devil was turned into a film of the same name.

-In 1940, Cockburn's Security Service file said that "In 1939 he was a leading British Communist Party member and was said to be a leader of the Comintern in Western Europe".

 Early life

 Cockburn was born in Peking (present-day Beijing), China, on 12 April 1904, the son of Henry Cockburn, a British consul general, and wife Elizabeth Gordon (née Stevenson).
-His paternal great-grandfather was Scottish judge/biographer Henry Cockburn, Lord Cockburn.
+His paternal great-grandfather was Scottish judge and writer Henry Cockburn, Lord Cockburn.
+He was also related to Admiral George Cockburn, who participated in the Burning of Washington during the War of 1812.
+Cockburn was sent to his grandmother in Scotland in 1908 along with a Chinese nanny to care for him.
 Cockburn was educated at Berkhamsted School, Berkhamsted, Hertfordshire, and Keble College, Oxford, graduating with a Bachelor of Arts.
-At Oxford he was part of the Hypocrites' Club.
+At Oxford he was part of the Hypocrites' Club, and edited The Isis Magazine, a student newspaper.
 In 1927, Cockburn was elected to a Laming Travelling Fellowship at The Queen's College, Oxford, which allowed him to travel in Austria and Germany.

-Journalist

-He became a journalist with The Times and worked as a foreign correspondent in Germany and the United States before he resigned in 1933 to start his own newsletter, The Week.
+Early work as a journalist

+Cockburn became a journalist with the London based newspaper The Times, but lost faith in Capitalism with the Wall Street crash of 1929 and declined a job in the paper's Washington, D.C. news bureau.
+He quit The Times and joined The Daily Worker, a Communist paper in London.
 It has been said that during his spell as a sub-editor on The Times, Cockburn and colleagues competed (with a small prize for the winner) to write the dullest printed headline.
 Cockburn only once claimed the honours, with "Small Earthquake in Chile, Not many dead".
 No copy of The Times featuring that headline has been located although it finally appeared decades after the recollection in Not the Times, a spoof version of the newspaper produced by several journalists at The Times in 1979 during the paper's year-long absence because of an industrial dispute.
+He worked as a foreign correspondent in Germany before he resigned in 1933 to start his own newsletter, The Week.